Photo by Jan Kopřiva on Unsplash

 Water-based Lubes

-When it comes to the different types of lubes, water-based lubes are by far the most common.
+Water-based lubes are by far the most common type out there.
 This is probably because they are extremely versatile.

 Silicone-based Lubes